rynop/abp-single-lambda-api/README.md

     * The output of the [Resources CloudFormation stack](./aws/cloudformation/cf-apig-single-lambda-resources.yaml) contains a `SsmSetXFromCdnEnvVarCmd` value that is an aws ssm command that can be run on your CLI to set the `X_FROM_CDN` env var (used by the example code).
     * The following env vars will automatically be set in the lambda configuration: `APP_STAGE`
 1. Create a Github user (acct will just be used to read repos for CI/CD), give it read auth to your github repo.
 Create a personal access token for this user at https://github.com/settings/tokens.
 This token will be used by the CI/CD to pull code.
+1. Go through the `README.md` of the **language branch** you copied, language specific setup and for stack parameter values that will be used in CI/CD stack creation (next step).
 1. Create a CloudFormation stack for your CI/CD using [single-lambda-test-staging-prod.yaml](https://github.com/rynop/aws-blueprint/pipelines/cicd/single-lambda-test-staging-prod.yaml) with the stack naming convention of `[repo]--[branch]--[eyecatcher]--cicd`.
 Ex: `prod--abp-single-lambda-api--master--ResizeImage--cicd`.
-Look at the `README.md` of the language branch you copied for parameter values.
 1. Commit your code and the CI/CD CodePipline will automatically run.

+## Backup (if you care about inner workings)

-## The Lambda publishing process
+### The Lambda publishing process

 The publishing process is multi-stage, with manual approvals, all handled in an automated fashion.
 Here are the details: